 - Writing the wrong prescription for the wrong patient;

 - Specifying the wrong dosage for the patient;

-- Pharmacist fills the wrong prescription for the wrong patient; and
+- Pharmacist fills the wrong prescription for the wrong patient;

 - Pharmacist fails to check the patient’s medications for possible adverse drug reactions.